JuliaPhylo/PhyloNetworks.jl/docs/src/man/fitDiscrete.md

 This is traditionally called "ancestral state reconstruction", but we do not actually reconstruct anything.
-We make predictions for (past of presend-day) values, hopefully with some measure to quantify our uncertainty.
+We make predictions for (past of present-day) values, hopefully with some measure to quantify our uncertainty.

 ```@repl fitdiscrete_trait